According to the National Cancer Institute, this diagnosis is given to between 2 and 4 percent of all those newly diagnosed with cancer.

 At Nagourney Cancer Institute, our philosophy is that "it is less important to know where a tumor came from than it is to know how to treat it."

-Call us today at 1-800-542-4357 to see how we can help you identify the most effective cancer treatment based on your unique tumor makeup.
+Call us today at 1-800-542-4357 or contact us via email HERE. to see how the Nagourney Cancer Institute can help you identify the most effective cancer treatment based on your unique tumor makeup.

 At the beginning of February 2012, Eliza Ho went to see her doctor about the stomach pains she was having.
 An ultrasound revealed a huge mass in her liver and a follow-up CT scan showed tumors in her lungs, pelvis and neck.